-\begin{proof} First recall that the number of nodes in a binary unrooted phylogenetic network is always even unless if $N^u$ simply consists of only one node.
-As explained in Section \ref{graphtheo}, this is due to the handshaking lemma.
+\begin{proof}[Proof of Lemma~\ref{12vertices}] First recall that the number of vertices in an unrooted binary phylogenetic network is always even unless if $N$ simply consists of only one vertex (cf. Proposition \ref{prop_cubic_even}).

-Now assume that $N^u$ is a proper binary unrooted non-treebased network.
-As $N^u$ is non-treebased, in particular $N^u$ does not only consist of one node or of two nodes connected by an edge.
-So as the number of nodes has to be even, the total number of nodes has to be at least four.
+Now assume that $N$ is a proper unrooted binary non-tree-based network.
+As $N$ is non-tree-based, in particular $N$ does not only consist of one vertex or of two vertices connected by an edge.
+So as the number of vertices has to be even, the total number of vertices has to be at least four.

 Moreover, consider $|X|$.
-If $|X|=1$, then $N^u$ cannot be proper (see Remark \ref{all_leaves_one_vertex}), so we must have $|X|\geq 2$.
+If $|X|=1$, then $N$ cannot be proper (see Remark \ref{all_leaves_one_vertex}), so we must have $|X|\geq 2$.

-In summary, we know so far that $N^u$ has at least four nodes, at least two of which are leaves.
-First, suppose $N^u$ has exactly four nodes, \emph{two} of which are leaves.
-This implies that there are two internal nodes, each of them having degree 2.
-This means that $N^u$ is a path.
-In particular, $N^u$ is not binary and thus not a binary network.
-Now, suppose $N^u$ has exactly four nodes, \emph{three} of which are leaves.
-Then $N^u$ is a tree on 3 leaves.
-In particular, $N^u$ is treebased, which is a contradiction.
-Thus, as the number of nodes in a binary unrooted phylogenetic network is even, we can conclude that $|V| \geq 6$.
+In summary, we know so far that $N$ has at least four vertices, at least two of which are leaves.
+First, suppose $N$ has exactly four vertices, \emph{two} of which are leaves.
+This implies that there are two interior vertices, each of them having degree 2.
+This means that $N$ is a path.
+In particular, $N$ is not binary and thus not a binary network.
+Now, suppose $N$ has exactly four vertices, \emph{three} of which are leaves.
+Then $N$ is a tree on 3 leaves.
+In particular, $N$ is tree-based, which is a contradiction.
+Thus, as the number of vertices in an unrooted binary phylogenetic network is even, we can conclude that $|V| \geq 6$.

-Now assume that $N^u$ has strictly fewer than 12 vertices in total.
-As $N^u$ is binary and as we have already seen that binary networks have an even number of nodes, this means that $N^u$ has at most 10 nodes in total.
+Now assume that $N$ has strictly fewer than 12 vertices in total.
+As $N$ is binary and as we have already seen that binary networks have an even number of vertices, this means that $N$ has at most 10 vertices in total.
 We now distinguish two main cases, which can both be subdivided into two subcases:

 \begin{itemize} \item First assume $|X|=2$.
-Without loss of generality, let $X=\{x,y\}$ and let $u$ and $v$ denote the nodes adjacent to $x$ and $y$, respectively.
+Without loss of generality, let $X=\{x,y\}$ and let $u$ and $v$ denote the vertices adjacent to $x$ and $y$, respectively.
 Now, consider the leaf connecting procedure.
-As $|X|=2$, $\mathcal{LCON}(N^u)$ consists of precisely one element, which we denote by $G(N^u)$.
-Note that $G(N^u)$ is a cubic graph as $N^u$ is binary.
-Moreover, recall that the construction of $G(N^u)$ might have required the introduction of new nodes, say $a$ and $b$, to avoid parallel edges (see description of the leaf connecting procedure in Section \ref{NetworkReduction}).
+As $|X|=2$, $\mathcal{LCON}(N)$ consists of precisely one element, which we denote by $G(N)$.
+Note that $G(N)$ is a cubic graph as $N$ is binary.
+Moreover, recall that the construction of $G(N)$ might have required the introduction of new vertices, say $a$ and $b$, to avoid parallel edges.
 We now distinguish between two cases.